jnarayan81/Chitra/README.md

 Plot the genome coverage !

-Chitra (Sanskrit चित्र (citrá)) to plot the coverage using BAM/SAM files.
+Chitra (Sanskrit चित्र (citrá)) is a Hindi work which mean picture, it is design to plot the coverage using BAM/SAM files.